-A Personal Retirement Bond (PRB) is a single premium pension contract set up by a member of an employer sponsored pension scheme for their benefit on leaving the scheme.
-The value of their fund on leaving the company pension scheme is invested in the bond in their name.
+A Personal Retirement Bond (PRB) is a single premium pension contract set up by a former member of an employer sponsored occupational pension scheme for their benefit on leaving the scheme.
+The value of their fund on leaving the company pension scheme is invested in the PRB in their own name.
 It is then an individual / personal contract between the holder and the pension provider.
-On retirement the holder of the bond can use the proceeds of the PRB to provide retirement benefits.
+On retirement the holder of the bond can use the proceeds of the PRB to provide their retirement benefits.

-As one of only a small number of self-invested Personal Retirement Bonds in the Irish market, the distinct advantage of our PRB contract is the flexibility of investment options.
-The holder of a NRFM Self-Invested PRB is not tied to an age/risk related ‘lifestyle’ investment strategy or a strategy defined by trustees and previous employers.
-The PRB holder can make his or her own investment decisions and retain control of their retirement fund.
+As one of only a small number of self-invested Personal Retirement Bond providers in the Irish market, the distinct advantage of our PRB contract is the flexibility of investment options.
+The holder of an NRFM Self-Invested PRB is not tied to an age/risk related ‘lifestyle’ investment strategy or a strategy defined by trustees and previous employers.
+The PRB holder makes his or her own investment decisions and retain control of their retirement fund.

 For more information please refer to our PRB summary sheet or contact your Financial Advisor.